Facebook’s AI for detecting hate speech is facing its biggest challenge yet

 LeCun is looking for ways to train the model to infer the meaningful content within a photo or video, then focus only on the area in the theoretical vector space needed to express that image.
 For instance, a model might infer from a piece of video that an object—say, a human face—could be represented pixel by pixel using only a small subset of all the possible positions and color states of all pixels within the frame.
 It might zero in on just 50 pixels that, in their various states, can represent all possible movements of all the surfaces of the face.
 With a smaller group of variables to work with, the model may have a much better chance of predicting which way a face in a video might move (in the same way a natural language model can predict the blanks in a sentence).

-But it’s teaching the model how to make those inferences that presents the biggest barrier to effective pre-training of computer vision systems.
+But it’s teaching the model how to make those inferences that presents the biggest barrier to effective pretraining of computer vision systems.

 LeCun is betting that it’s a surmountable problem.
 It could be the final major research push of his storied, decades-long career.

-“In my opinion this is the ticket to the future,” he tells me.
-“That’s what I’m working on, and whether I’m right or not I can’t tell you because I don’t have the results to prove it.”
+“In my opinion, this is the ticket to the future,” he tells me.
+“That’s what I’m working on, and whether I’m right or not I can’t tell you, because I don’t have the results to prove it.”

 The challenges of a multimodal platform